lavgup/VACEfron.js/README.md

-A wrapper for the [VACEfron API](https://vacefron.nl/api) in JavaScript.
+A wrapper for the [VACEfron API](https://vacefron.nl/api) in TypeScript.

 ## Installation
 With pnpm (recommended):